Can I drive in the UK?

 You normally have to get an MOT test for your car on an annual basis once it is three years old (or more than four years old in Northern Ireland).

-There is more information on the MOT test on the GOV.UK website.
+There is more information on the MOT test on GOV.UK.

 The Highway Code sets out rules for all users of roads, including drivers, pedestrians, cyclists, motorcyclists and horse riders.
 Many of the rules are legal requirements – if you break those rules, you commit a criminal offence.
-You can find the whole Highway Code as it applies to England, Scotland and Wales on the GOV.UK website.
+You can find the whole Highway Code as it applies to England, Scotland and Wales on GOV.UK.

-If you live in Northern Ireland, you should look at the information on the Highway Code on the nidirect website.
+If you live in Northern Ireland, you should look at the information on the Highway Code from nidirect.

 Where can I find more help and information?

-You can find more information on the GOV.UK website about driving in England, Scotland and Wales.
+You can find more information on GOV.UK about driving in England, Scotland and Wales.

-You can find more information on the nidirect website about driving in Northern Ireland.
+You can find more information from nidirect about driving in Northern Ireland.